Jakarta, Indonesia

 Le Meridien Jakarta

 Indonesia’s booming technology industry and recent regulatory efforts to support publisher rights on digital platforms provides a timely backdrop to launch this regional dialogue.
-The event will gather publishers, regulators, technologists, and civil society actors to examine pathways for strengthening journalism in the AI era and build fairer partnerships between media and technology players.
+The event gathered publishers, regulators, technologists, and civil society actors to examine pathways for strengthening journalism in the AI era and build fairer partnerships between media and technology players.

 Location